philpagel/PCE174-communication/README.md

     set view {time|day|year|sampling}

-In theory, you can set turn `apo` on and of with
+In theory, you can turn `apo` on and off with

     set apo={on|off}

-However, this does not work, yet...
+However, this does not work, and I am confused about the apo state in general so I have commented out this part of the code, for now.

 ## Reading data from the instrument

-The program supports all three different types of data stored in the instrument:
+The program supports all three different types of data stored in the
+instrument:

-1. Live data (`read live`)– i.e. the current reading
+1. Live data (`read live`) – i.e. the current reading
-2. Saved data (`read saved`)– i.e. the content of the 99 storage registers that on can manually store readings in
+2. Saved data (`read saved`) – i.e. the content of the 99 storage registers that on can manually store readings in
-3. Logger data (`read logger`)– i.e. all stand-alone logging sessions
+3. Logger data (`read logger`) – i.e. all stand-alone logging sessions

 In addition, you can perform tethered logging – i.e. the program polls the live data repeatedly (`log`).

 ### read live